Who we are.

 Expat Savvy is the brand under which Lang & Partner GmbH serves international clients in Switzerland — a FINMA-registered independent insurance intermediary (FINMA register F01067278), based in Zürich, in operation since 2017.
 We are not tied to any insurer.
 The regulatory frame for that distinction is documented at our Article 45 VAG disclosure.

 We work with internationals settling in Switzerland — a deliberately narrow brief.
 We do not serve every demographic, every insurance product, or every canton with equal depth.
 The longer answer to what an independent Swiss insurance advisor is, and how we differ from tied agents and comparison portals, sits in the positioning piece.
+German-speaking Swiss-local households who want the same standard in German are served by our sister brand, ThatDay.

 We read the Swiss insurance contracts so you don't have to.
 We spot the traps sales agents won't mention.
 We match you with what you actually need — not what someone's trying to sell. — Expat Savvy